-We write \(d/2\) in the first term as \(\beta_0 + (d/2 - \beta_0)\) and use the functional identity for the \(\Gamma\)--function to obtain \(\beta_0 \Gamma(d/2 - \beta_0) + \Gamma(d/2 - \beta_0 +1)\).
-The term with the \(\beta_0\) factor can be written as an integral on \(a_0\) as in the scalar case, giving
+We write $d/2$ in the first term as $\beta_0 + (d/2 - \beta_0)$ and use the functional identity for the $\Gamma$--function to obtain $\beta_0 \Gamma(d/2 - \beta_0) + \Gamma(d/2 - \beta_0 +1)$.
+The term with the $\beta_0$ factor can be written as an integral on $x_0$ as in the scalar case, giving

-The \(\beta_0\) factor of the numerator can be used to change the argument of the \(\Gamma\)--function in the denominator to \(\beta_0\).
+The $\beta_0$ factor of the numerator can be used to change the argument of the $\Gamma$--function in the denominator to $\beta_0$.

-The other term has a denominator with a total powers of \(U\) and \(V\) of \(d/2 +2\) and a simple application of the same transformation would give a higher power of \(\tilde U\) in the denominator.
+The other term has a denominator with a global degree in $U$ and $V$ of $d/2 +2$ and a simple application of the same transformation would give a higher power of $\tilde U$ in the denominator.
 We obtain indeed

 by putting everything on the same denominator.
 However, the Dodgson identities allow to simplify the numerator.
 In the completed graph, we have